 I’ve fitted my fair share of racks to a variety of bikes.
 Some can be relatively intuitive and easy to work with - 30 minutes to have it perfectly aligned, stable and secure is good going but all too often this isn’t possible without a fight.
 If you only have one bike, or need to transport it in a small car, removing the rack might be an essential chore, further overshadowed by the faff of re-attaching it again at some point in the near future.

-The Ortlieb Quick Rack and Quick Rack Light were introduced earlier this year.
-I got my hands on the former just in time for a three-week tour from northern Spain to the UK - a super test to see how it performed.
+The Ortlieb Quick Rack and Quick Rack Light were introduced last year.
+I got my hands on the former just in time for a three-week tour from northern Spain to the UK - a super test to see how it performed and compared to the best bike pannier racks.

 Ortlieb Quick Rack: construction